Welcome to today's edition of the Rush 24-7 podcast.

 I don't look at it that way.

-My my effort here is totally on informing the public and have them looking at things the way I do.
+My effort here is totally on informing the public and have them looking at things the way I do.

-I'll have fun with all of this.
+I've had fun with all of this.

 That's what you don't see.

-You he you heard me open the pro.
+You heard me open the pro.

-You think I'm really mad about this.
+You think I'm really mad about this?

 You just have to lighten up.